Multi-TAP: Multi-criteria Target Adaptive Persona Modeling for Cross-Domain Recommendation: Additional Analysis and Results

 \textbf{Complete performance comparison.} \textbf{Table~\ref{table:app_amazon_results}} reports complete performance results for the remaining cross-domain pairs in the Amazon dataset.
 Across diverse transfer scenarios, \ours\ consistently outperforms state-of-the-art baselines, demonstrating the robustness of our multi-persona decomposition and doppelganger-based transfer strategy.

-\textbf{Intra-domain preference heterogeneity analysis.} Figure~\ref{fig:app_motiv} extends our analysis of intra-domain heterogeneity across multiple.
-Specifically, it reports price- and rating-based preservation in the Home domain (Figure~\ref{fig:app_motiv}-(a) and -(c)), rating-based preservation in the Cloth domain (Figure~\ref{fig:app_motiv}-(b)), and popularity-based preservation in the Toys domain (Figure~\ref{fig:app_motiv}-(d)).
+\textbf{Intra-domain preference heterogeneity analysis.} \textbf{Figure~\ref{fig:app_motiv}} further extends our analysis of intra-domain preference heterogeneity across additional domains and preference criteria.
+Specifically, it reports price-based preservation in the Home domain (Figure~\ref{fig:app_motiv}-(a)), and rating-based preservation in the Cloth domain (Figure~\ref{fig:app_motiv}-(b)).
 The heatmaps visualizes the conditional preference preservation ratio, which measures how consistently users retain their dominant preference labels when transitioning between base and compared categories within the same domain.

 \FloatBarrier